morulus/markdown-feat-react-loader/README.md

   use: {
     loader: 'markdown-feat-react-loader',
     options: {
-      renderer: function(ast, evalChunks) {
+      renderer: function(ast, evalChunks, defaultRenderer) {
         // ast - Markdown ast

-        // evalChunks - chunks of code, which will be injected to the top of javascript document
+        // evalChunks - chunks of code, which will be injected to the top of javascript document evalChunks.push(`const lodash = require('lodash');`)
-        // ...

-        return `...here you javascript...`;
+        return defaultRenderer(ast);
       },
     }
   }
 }

 ```

+You got the function `defaultRenderer` as the third argument, it provides you to render AST with the native logic, but you can manually convert AST to javascript code.

 License
 --